breimanntools/xomics/docs/source/tutorials.rst

 ..
    Developer Notes:
-   The tutorials are referenced here such that the path must be relative to work for Sphinx referencing system elsewher.
+   The tutorials are referenced here such that the path must be relative to work for Sphinx referencing system elsewhere.
 ..